 - 1. An employee shall be demoted when: - a.
 The employee is placed in a different classification having a lower pay range. - b.
-The employee's position is reclassified to a classification having a lower pay range. - 2.
-When an employee receives a demotion of the type stated in 1-a above, such employee's pay may remain unchanged or may be reduced at the discretion of the County Commission.
+The employee's position is reclassified to a classification having a lower pay range. - c.
+An administrative reclassification shall not be considered a demotion. - When an employee receives a demotion of the type stated in 1-a above, such employee's pay may remain unchanged or may be reduced at the discretion of the County Commission.